 Often hidden under logs or in dense vegetation, amphibians are among the least seen wildlife of the park.
 Moist areas near creeks and marshes are good places to find adult frogs, toads and salamanders, and at ponds in places like Big Lagoon near Muir Beach and Mori Point, you may see soft clear balls of amphibian eggs attached to sticks or vegetation in the water.
 You may also hear male Pacific chorus frogs chirping to protect their territory or attract potential mates.
 In forested areas, a peek under fallen logs will most likely turn up slender salamanders.

 Dwindling numbers of red-legged frogs led the U.S. Fish and Wildlife Service to list it as a "threatened" species under the Endangered Species Act in 1996.
-Golden Gate is trying to help in the recovery of this species by restoring red-legged frog habitat at several sites, including Muir Beach and Mori Point.
-To help raise awareness of the plight of these frogs, and the other endangered species in the park, the California red-legged frog is the 2013 Species of the Year.
+Golden Gate is trying to help in the recovery of this species by improving red-legged frog habitat at several sites, including Muir Beach, Marin Headlands, and Mori Point.